Chaofan-Pro/cat-care-chaofan-ma/README.md

 The project will run from February 10 to February 26.

-**Feb 10 - Feb 16:** Set up the basic folder structure, establish the frontend code architecture, configure the backend structure, and complete backend functionality.
+😺**Feb 10 - Feb 16:** Set up the basic folder structure, establish the frontend code architecture, configure the backend structure, and complete backend functionality.
-**Feb 17 - Feb 23:** Integrate the frontend with the backend to enable data creation, retrieval, updating, and deletion (CRUD operations), and work on styling.
+😺**Feb 17 - Feb 23:** Integrate the frontend with the backend to enable data creation, retrieval, updating, and deletion (CRUD operations), and work on styling.
-**Feb 23 - Feb 26:** Conduct final debugging, optimize functionality, and refine styling for a polished user experience.
+😺**Feb 23 - Feb 26:** Conduct final debugging, optimize functionality, and refine styling for a polished user experience.

 ## Future Implementations

-Reminder function:
+**Reminder function:**
 - Reminde cat owners to log their cat info regularly.
 - Reminde cat owners with up-coming vet appointment.

-Integrate ChatGPT or other generative AI as a chatbot where cat owners can ask cat related questions.
+**Integrate ChatGPT** or other generative AI as a chatbot where cat owners can ask cat related questions.

-Photo function:
+**Photo function:**
 A photo section where cat owners can store the cat photos.